Jeklah/priceCheck/README.md

 This is a tool aimed to do away with hard to understand, easily breaking spreadsheets to work out the cost of building ships and possibly other things in the future.

 No knowledge of programming or Python is needed to run this tool.
 Only the requirements below.
-As a FYI, if anyone is interested and/or doesn't know and for some context (may help understanding 'installing and running'), Python is a programming language.
+As a FYI, if anyone is interested and/or doesn't know and for some context (may help understanding 'installing and running').
+Python is a programming language.
 Git is a source code management tool.
 Github is an unrelated site to upload git repositories to as back and for distribution (like this).